wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 }
    </pre>

+   "Collection" variable types allow multiple values of one primitive type variable to be grouped together.

    <tt>type = list(string)</tt> can be iterated from index 0 for the first item.

    <tt>type = list(number)</tt> causes an error if entries are not numbers.

+   A "structural"

    <pre>variable "someone" {
   type = object({